juxtapos/Rain/README.md

 but it is actually not required to run the example as the needed JavaScript files are included in Rain as part of the 'app' module.

+## Debugging

+If you to do serious debugging at development time, you can either use Eclipse plus the chromedevtools, which I find to be pretty unusable.

+Another option is to use the node-inspector (https://github.com/dannycoates/node-inspector), which is pretty awesome but unfortunately works only in webkit-based browsers.

+Please note: it currently requires a version of Chrome lower than 14 due to a change in the web sockets protocol support.

 # Running

 For a quick start, you should be ok with the default config file, ./server.conf.default (that comes with sensible defaults now.